What Does CFBR Mean on LinkedIn and Why It Matters for Your Business?

 Add Value

-Whenever possible, include insights, questions, or resources that make your comment more valuable than just "CFBR."
+Whenever possible, include insights, questions, or resources this makes your comment say more valuable than just "CFBR."

 Stay Professional

-Remember that your LinkedIn activity reflects on your professional brand.
-Engage with content that aligns with your industry and values.
+Remember that your LinkedIn activity is a reflection on your professional brand.
+Engaging with content that aligns with your industry and values increases your brand value

 Be Consistent